Shujun-He/Nucleic-Transformer/src/promoter_classification/readme.md

-# Source code to train nucleic transformer to do promoter classification
+# Source code to train nucleic transformer to reproduce results in the paper

+To run:

+$ ./run.sh

+To get cross validation results:

+$ ./evaluate.sh